We all love a good meal! Meals and meal prep are a big part of life and they will be an important part of camp life as well.

 That being said we have had vegans who managed themselves quite well without putting additional demands on the group.
 Flexibility is key.

-I cannot eat gluten, can I still join?
+I can't eat gluten, can I still join?

 We have found with the rice and and some gluten free products such as lentil pastas that we are able to keep some supplies on hand for those that cannot have gluten or have an intolerance.
 Again, the key here is flexibility.
 We need to understand upfront what your needs are.
 We definitely have had celiac and gluten free folks thrive out here with a bit of planning and personal responsibility.